 Supplemental Executive Retirement Plan.
 Certain of the Company's NEOs are eligible to participate in a non-qualified Supplemental Executive Retirement Plan (SERP) at the discretion of the Board.
-A participant, who retires on their normal retirement date, as defined in the SERP, is entitled to an annual retirement benefit of up to 75% of compensation, as defined in the SERP, generally reduced by the primary social security benefit, and further reduced by any benefit payable from the Company's qualified defined benefit pension plan.
+A participant, who retires on their normal retirement date, as defined in the SERP, is entitled to an annual retirement benefit of up to 75% of eligible compensation, as defined in the SERP, generally reduced by the primary social security benefit, and further reduced by any benefit payable from the Company's qualified defined benefit pension plan.
 Further reductions are made for certain retirement benefits from prior employment, where such benefits have accrued.
 The maximum annual retirement benefit to which two of the six eligible executives may be entitled is 50% of compensation.

 Offsetting amounts related to Social Security and other benefit plans are calculated similarly for all NEOs.
 Generally, a participant is vested in the SERP at ten (10) years of service in the case of retirement, and in the event of a Change in Control, as described further herein.
-A participant's right to receive benefits under the SERP generally commences upon retirement, to their beneficiary at death, and in connection with a Change in Control, upon termination under the circumstances described in the SERP.
+A participant's right to receive benefits under the SERP generally commences upon retirement, to their beneficiary at death, or in connection with a Change in Control upon termination under the circumstances described in the SERP.

-Benefits are generally payable upon achieving Normal Retirement, as defined in the SERP, for fifteen (15) years, either to the participant or the participant's beneficiary.
+Benefits are generally payable upon achieving Normal Retirement, as defined in the SERP, to the participant or the participant's beneficiary.
 A reduced benefit may be received upon Early Retirement, as defined in the SERP, after age 62 and before age 65.
-Retirement benefits may also be in the form of a single life annuity, joint and 50% survivor's annuity, joint and 100% survivor's annuity, single life annuity with a ten (10) year certain period or single life annuity with a fifteen (15) year certain period, paid on an actuarial equivalent basis.
+The default method of benefit payment is a 15-year certain payout, payable in monthly installments.
+Subject to approval by the Compensation Committee, the benefit may be paid in the form of a single life annuity, joint and 50% survivor's annuity, joint and 100% survivor's annuity, single life annuity with a ten (10) year certain period or single life annuity with a fifteen

+(15) year certain period.
+Amounts paid in any manner other than 15-year certain are adjusted on an actuarial equivalent basis.

-The Company is not obligated to set aside or earmark any monies or other assets specifically for the purpose of funding the SERP, except that upon a Change in Control, the Company would be obligated to make contributions to a trust anticipated to be sufficient to meet the obligations under the SERP.
+The Company is not obligated to set aside or earmark any monies or other assets specifically for the purpose of funding the SERP except that upon a Change in Control, the Company would be obligated to make contributions to a trust anticipated to be sufficient to meet the obligations under the SERP.
 Absent a Change in Control, benefit payments are in the form of an unfunded general obligation of the Company.